-Collected in mid to late October 2021.
+Collected in late October 2022.
 At least 20 seeds.
+Ecotype unknown.

 Please read the germination information as well before ordering.